artak10t/UnlitVertexColorWithTextureAlphaCutout/README.md

 # UnlitVertexColorWithTextureAlphaCutout
 Unlit vertex color with texture alpha cutout shader for unity.
+Used for my Voxel game project.

 ## :clipboard: Meta